go-flutter-desktop/hover/README.md

 ```bash
 hover build linux # or darwin or windows
 ```

 You can create a build for any of the supported OSs using cross-compiling which needs [Docker to be installed](https://docs.docker.com/install/).
-Then just run the command from above and it will do everything for you.
+Then run the command from above and it will do everything for you.

 The output will be in `go/build/outputs/linux` or windows or darwin.